 I usually keep my luxurious Marriott stays for affordable countries (and usually pay with points), but they kindly invited me so I could share my experience at the hotel with all of you.

 This is a hotel that is part of the Marriott Bonvoy program, which is by far the most lucrative hotel rewards program for Canadian travelers.

-The Marriott Bonvoy American Express Card actually currently has an incredible new increased welcome bonus of ≈ $537 (giving you up to 11 free nights in awesome places like Bali, South Africa, or Spain).
+The Marriott Bonvoy American Express Card currently has a welcome bonus of ≈ $357 (giving you up to 8 free nights in awesome places like Bali, South Africa, or Spain).